wangsheng-wu/scene-sync/README.md

 A Python application that matches film photos with scene photos using ORB (Oriented FAST and Rotated BRIEF) feature detection and matching.

+Beta 1: to verify the feasibility of scene matching via ORB

 ## Features

 - **Command Line Interface**: Process photos directly from the terminal